 These allow you to do things like rapid fire, burst fire, double jump, and quickscope with ease.
 The adapter connects directly to your controller, and features a 3-meter-long wired connection to your console.

 Best of all you can grab the Collective Minds paddle adapter and an original DualShock 4 for less than the price of most decent third-party controllers.

 Choosing the right controller can give you an advantage over the opposition, but won’t necessarily make you a better player.
 You have to learn to use paddles and extra triggers, and the best setup depends on the game you’re playing at the time.

 Are you thinking of buying a PS4 Pro this year?
-Prepare now and learn how to transfer data from your old PS4 to your new PS4.
+Prepare now with these tips for getting more out of your PS4 and learn how to transfer data from your old PS4 to your new PS4.

 Image Credit: kolidzeitattoo/Depositphotos